tbonefb/four-speed-fan-button-row/README.md

 **NOTE:**

-For some reason there is a big backlog of requests to add repositories as defaulkt in HACS.
+For some reason there is a big backlog of requests to add repositories as default in HACS.
 Hopefully it gets resolved soon.

 In the meantime, you can still add this as a custom repository in HACS.